chrisArmo/GitTrainingBravo/README.md

 # Git Training Bravo

 Git Training Bravo is a simple project used solely to practice and refine Git skills.
+Practice enough and you can become a certified Git baddie ;)

 ## Introduction